Conor Carty: Youth career

+Oldham Athletic loan

 On 21 October 2022, Carty was loaned out to National League side Oldham Athletic on loan for a month.
+He made five appearances for Latics before returning to Bolton Wanderers.

+Gateshead loan

-He made five appearances for The Latics before returning to Bolton Wanderers, and on 18 November, he was sent out on loan to fellow National League side Gateshead until January 2023.
+On 18 November, he was sent out on loan to fellow National League side Gateshead until January 2023.
 On 9 January 2023, after he made four league appearances, scoring once; Carty's loan with The Heed came to an end and he once again returned to the University of Bolton Stadium.